11 May '21

 Moving to the School of Cybernetics

-Some job news—I’ve just accepted a position in the new School of Cybernetics in the ANU College of Engineering and Computer Science (CECS).
+Some job news—I’ve just accepted a position in the new School of Cybernetics in the ANU College of Engineering, Computing and Cybernetics.
 I’ll finish out my teaching this semester in the School of Computing then I’ll make the move in July.
 For those not familiar with the ANU org-chart or acronymicon, there are multiple Schools in each College (so I’m moving Schools but staying within the same College).

 I’m really excited by the prospect of designing educational experiences in/around/through the new Cybernetics, and that’s what my1 team in the School of Cybernetics will be doing (under our Director Genevieve Bell).
 My work as an interdisciplinary computer scientist/computer musician has always been cybernetics-adjacent, and I’m stoked to get a chance to lean in to this interdisciplinarity as we reimagine what a School (within a College, within a university) might look like.